 The programme prepares graduates for the future needs of the equine sporting industry in the UK and abroad, the nature of the academic programmes gives students the opportunity to work within the industry during vacation periods which will be encouraged to add to their personal vocational and practical skills in addition to knowledge base.
-Those students that wish to develop their vocational skills can do so by completing 40 weeks in placement, as part of a placement award.
+Those students that wish to develop their vocational skills can do so by completing the integrated placement year.